googleinterns/measurement-library/README.md

 });
 ```

-This will send a page_view event to Google Analytics with the event parameters provided.
+This will send a `page_view` event to Google Analytics with the event parameters provided.
 In addition
 to the event level parameters provided, the user can set event parameters using the [set command](#set-command) that will
 then be included in the event sent to Google Analytics even if not explicitly provided in the event command.

-To do this for all Google Analytics event processors, an example would be:
+For example, to set the currency to USD for  all Google Analytics event processors:

 ```js
 measure('set', 'googleAnalytics', {